-33. PHYSICAL EXAMINATION REPORT
+PHYSICAL EXAMINATION REPORT

-In accordance with affiliate agencies and the JSU Department of Respiratory Therapy requirements, all students upon admission to the Traditional, Entry-Into-Practice Respiratory Therapy Program, and faculty upon hire, are to have a physical examination and subsequent exams while enrolled/employed.
-The findings are to be reported to the appropriate health forms.
+In accordance with affiliate agencies and CHPW requirements, all students upon admission into upper division CHPW, and faculty upon hire, are to have a physical examination and subsequent exams while enrolled/employed.
+The findings are to be reported on the appropriate health forms.